 - Raise the profile of eateries that source sustainable organic food and drink

 - Help ethically-minded diners to find organic restaurants and cafes near them

 - Reassure your customers that the organic menu options are certified organic.
 This signals that your business sources fully traceable and high-quality organic ingredients that are produced to the highest standards of care and animal welfare, with minimum impact on the environment.

-In addition, you will receive our promotional support including a listing on our growing online database of organic restaurants.
+In addition, you will receive our promotional support including a place on our growing organic cafe and restaurant listings.